-Set the focal point by positioning the mouse cursor on a desired point in the display window and push the $\mathbf{X}$ key on the keyboard.
+Set the focal point by positioning the mouse cursor on a desired point in the display window and push the X key on the keyboard.
 This focal point will be the center of the display and the point of rotation.

-Navigate using the mouse and navigator panel

-- Use the mouse in the display window to zoom, pan, and rotate the data view in the graphics window.
-Instead of using the mouse for navigation, you may also use the Navigator - Click the houtton in the main tool bar and the navigator panel should appear.
+- Exercise Navigate using the mouse and navigator panel Use the mouse in the display window to zoom, pan, and rotate the data view in the graphics window.
+Instead of using the mouse for navigation, you may also use the Naviga tor 2.
+Click the 🏷 button in the main tool bar and the navigator panel should appear.
+3. Try the different buttons in the navigator.